6 ways to lower your monthly student loan payment

 Many folks have had their hours reduced or lost their jobs entirely as a result of the coronavirus crisis, which understandably puts a squeeze on monthly finances.

-Congress is soon expected to pass a massive stimulus bill that would freeze federal student loan payments for six months, but your finances might not be totally back to normal by that time.
+Congress has passed a massive relief bill that freezes federal student loan payments for six months, but your finances might not be totally back to normal by that time.

 If you’d like to get a jump on lowering your monthly student loan payment now, you have a few options.
 In some circumstances, you could even get your monthly payments down to zero while still remaining in good standing.